 When you get to your room, you will complete a Room Condition Inventory form through the StarRez Housing Portal.
 If there are any issues with your room, you will be able to request maintenance from your housing portal.

 After you've unpacked your boxes, break down the boxes and bring them to the recycling bins, which are located outside every building.

 In every room, there is one desk, bed, dresser, and closet or armoire per person.

 Of course, all of the boxes and containers that were unloaded from your car will also be in your room by this time.

 You can see the other amenities for your hall here:

 What If I Want to Change Roommates?

-All room assignments will stay in place until two weeks after move-in.
 If you want to change roommates, swapping rooms won’t happen until after the first two weeks.
 There will be an online form you can fill out, but it won't be available until after the first two weeks.

 What If I Want to Loft My Bed?